Skip to main content

 Engineer

-When you open the VPN, all traffic typically routes through the company's subnet, preventing access to other devices on your home network.
+When the VPN is active, all traffic is routed through the company's network, preventing access to devices on your home network within the same domain.

-First, identify the internal network of your company, for example:
+First, identify the network range for your company, for example:

 192.168.25.XXX